nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![tab_step2](images/tab/tab_step2.png)

+Step 2.
 Now input the command word `tab` again and hit enter.
 This should bring you to the next tab, which is the **Stock view** tab.

 **After input**

 ![tab_step3](images/tab/tab_step3.png)

+Step 3.
 Now input the command word `tab` again and hit enter.
 This should bring you back to the **Data** tab.

 **After input**